Ever listen to a podcast and wonder what goes into making one?

 For me, I’ve enjoyed elevating lesser-known, truly important stories.

-For instance, I recently got to chat with Suzyn Waldman, radio broadcaster for the New York Yankees and currently the only woman in the entire MLB with that kind of job.
+For instance, I got to chat with Suzyn Waldman, radio broadcaster for the New York Yankees and currently the only woman in the entire MLB with that kind of job.

 She talked about blazing a path for women in sports and why the decline of radio is a terrible thing for everybody—two valuable perspectives that you don’t hear too often.